COS301-SE-2020/3D-model-Binary-Vision/README.md

 github.io:
 https://raniarraf.github.io/

-(Contribiution): For Demo 1: Created the html and css for all pages, also included some js to help with the integration between the signup/login and the API.
+(Contribution): For Demo 1: Created the html and css for all pages, also included some js to help with the integration between the signup/login and the API.
 Created the forms for the signup and login.
 Revised over the final analysis of the system functionality.